confernn/auto-accept-donations/README.md

 #
 # Features
-* Accept donations and orders automatically (if there's no items on your side)
+* Accept donations and orders automatically (if there's no items on your side)'
+* Idle multiple Steam-games easily
 * Automatically accept friend requests
 * Ability to set a minimum level required for friend request(s) to be accepted
 * Ability to automatically send a custom message to the donator